by Texas Homesteader ~

 But what about those times when you might feel uncomfortable asking for your cloth wrappings to be returned?
 Well there are a couple of solutions for that too.

 Sometimes for gifts for friends I’ll just reuse a pretty paper gift bag I’d received in the past.
-Those decorative gift bags are also more apt to be reused again by the gift recipient.
+Those decorative gift bags are apt to be reused again by the gift recipient.
 So at least it’s a lower-waste than wrapping with disposable wrapping paper.

-Or a gift for the kitchen can be wrapped in pretty kitchen towels.
-For instance, one year I was giving a french press coffee maker and a couple of sample packs of different flavored coffees.
+For instance, one year I was giving a french press coffee maker and a couple of sample packs of fancy flavored coffees.

 They were wrapped furoshiki-style – the French press in a new blue/white kitchen towel and the coffee flavor samplers in a pair of matching dish cloths.

-Grill accessories can be wrapped in a grilling apron.
-New driving gloves wrapped in a matching scarf.
 You get the idea.
 The wrapping can actually be part of the gift!

 I love that our outbound Christmas morning trash has been significantly reduced to nearly zero.
 So has the cost of gift wrapping supplies for me.